Variogram: Related concepts

 in which a variogram is of order 2, a madogram is a variogram of order 1, and a rodogram is a variogram of order 0.5.

 When a variogram is used to describe the correlation of different variables it is called cross-variogram.
 Cross-variograms are used in co-kriging.

 Should the variable be binary or represent classes of values, one is then talking about indicator variograms.
-Indicator variogram is used in indicator kriging.
+Indicator variograms are used in indicator kriging.